Introduction

 the net causes the ball to drop to the ground (physical event) and exit play (logical

-event).
-However, Volleyball simulates these events through the implementation of
+Volleyball simulates these events through the implementation of a “crowbar” circuit located

-a “crowbar” circuit located on the motherboard, routing the ball’s signal through
+on the motherboard, routing the ball’s signal through its output terminal.
+The crowbar,

-its output terminal.
-The crowbar, physically constructed from a thyristor, is best
+physically constructed from a thyristor, is best described as a latch [

-crowbar is off.
-When a signal pulse is received on the crowbar’s input port it activates
+Horowitz and Winfield 2015, 208].
+During normal operation the crowbar is off.
+When a signal pulse is received

-and connects its output pin to ground.
-The crowbar then uses the current flowing through
+on the crowbar’s input port it activates and connects its output pin to ground.
+The

-it (from the [10]output terminal to the ground) to keep itself active (and the output almost shorted
+ground) to keep itself active (and the output almost shorted to ground) indefinitely.

-to ground) indefinitely.
-To bring the crowbar back to the inactive state, the current
+To bring the crowbar back to the inactive state, the current flowing from output terminal

-flowing from output terminal to ground must be interrupted.
-The crowbar reset circuitry
+to ground must be interrupted.
+The crowbar reset circuitry (hardwired to the Reset

-(hardwired to the Reset button on the Odyssey’s controllers) accomplishes this by
+button on the Odyssey’s controllers) accomplishes this by shorting the current away

-shorting the current away from the crowbar’s output to ground along an alternate path.
+from the crowbar’s output to ground along an alternate path.
+Without current flowing

-Momentarily, pressing either controller’s Reset button resets the crowbar (rendering
+either controller’s Reset button resets the crowbar (rendering the ball visible again).

-the ball visible again).
-Additionally, the losing player’s Reset button flips the
+Additionally, the losing player’s Reset button flips the flip-flop to its opposite

-flip-flop to its opposite state, thus resuming the program and sending the ball flying
+state, thus resuming the program and sending the ball flying back onto the screen.

 The moment the ball makes contact with the net, then, it seems to the players to disappear